AndyBRoswell/ubuntu-deploy/README.md

 # ubuntu-deploy
-Automatically install the essentials on Ubuntu.
+Automatically install the essentials for developers on Ubuntu.

 # Download and Run
 ```bash